Consequences of Breaking a Contract

 The Uniform Commercial Code establishes laws regarding commercial business transactions.
 According to this code, a seller-induced breach occurs when the product does not perform as described or the seller did not deliver the product per the agreement.
 If a product did not perform as expected or did not arrive timely, the buyer may have some recourse.

-Not all late delivery count as a breach of contract.
+Not all late delivery counts as a breach of contract, however.
 Even when you receive something late, ask the following questions:

-- Did the breach cause you significant benefit lost you anticipated?
+- Did the breach cause you significant unanticipated loss?

-- Can you receive compensation for the breach?
+- Can you receive compensation for the breach, according to their terms of service?

 - Is the breaching party known for handling situations where there is a breach?

-A buyer can sue if the seller fails to live up to obligations.
-The amount of restitution depends on the loss.
-Many times, there is an arbitration clause to minimize litigation costs for both parties.
+A buyer can sue if the seller fails to live up to obligations, with the amount of restitution depending on the amount of loss.
+Many times, an arbitration clause is included in the contract to minimize litigation costs, or define who will pay legal fees, for both parties.
 In that case, the seller and the buyer must follow the arbitrator's recommendation.

 Remedies for a Breach of Contract